Subash2409/pheonix/README.md

     4. Dataset 4: Foodborne Disease Outbreak in csv format
 * Pre-processing, cleansing and transformation is performed on all four datasets.
 * The final structured dataframe is loaded into postgresSQL.
-* Dataset _ and Dataset _ are joined, thereby creating a separate table which is further visualised for statistical findings.
+* Datasets 2,3 and 4 are merged, thereby creating a single csv which is further visualised for statistical findings.
 * Individual datasets are also visualised to obtained certain insights.

 ### Data Flow Diagram
 <img src="https://github.com/Subash2409/pheonix/blob/master/Data%20flow%20diagram.png" alt="Data Flow Diagram" width="600" height="400">